top of page

 Creative: Making It Look and Sound Good

-Once you know what to say, someone needs to create the materials that communicate your message.
+Once you know the WHO, HOW, and WHAT, someone needs to create the materials that communicate your message.

 Key roles: